-Table 7DMC review outputs
+Table 7 DMC review outputs

-Output Analysis set Disposition, recruitment, stratification factors, demographic and subject characteristics, medical history, concomitant medications/ BSC, signs and symptoms at screening, duration of hospitalization, respiratory failure status at baseline, intensity of oxygen treatment and mechanical ventilation at baseline.
-Full analysis set The above will be summarized as detailed in Section 4.2.1, 4.2.3 and 4.2.4.
+Output Analysis set Disposition, recruitment, stratification factors, demographic and subject characteristics, medical history, concomitant medications/ BSC, signs and symptoms at screening, duration of hospitalization, respiratory failure status at baseline, intensity of oxygen treatment and mechanical ventilation at baseline Full analysis set The above will be summarized as detailed in Section 4.2.1, 4.2.3 and 4.2.4.
 Duration of exposure, average daily dose, percentage of intended dose.
-The above will be summarized as detailed in Section 4.4.2.
-Safety analysis set (acalabrutinib-treated subjects only) Subjects on oxygen treatment, mechanical ventilation, or either, over the course of the study.
+Safety analysis set The above will be summarized as detailed in Section 4.4.2. (acalabrutinib-treated subjects only) Subjects on oxygen treatment, mechanical ventilation, or either, over the course of the study.
 Safety analysis set The above will be summarized as detailed in Section 4.4.6.
-Adverse events: TEAEs, TEAEs leading to discontinuation of study drug, AEs possibly related to study drug, SAEs.
-Safety analysis set The above will be summarized as detailed in Section 4.4.1.
-Listing of deaths Full analysis set Proportion of subjects alive and free of respiratory failure at Day 14 and Day 28 (summary statistics only for the first DMC interim safety review).
-Full analysis set Stratified and unstratified analysis of the proportion of subjects alive and free of respiratory failure at Day 14 (testing with odds ratios and p-values provided for the DMC interim efficacy review).
-Proportion of subjects who experienced respiratory failure of died over the course of 28 days.
+Adverse events: TEAEs, TEAEs leading to discontinuation of study drug, Safety analysis set AEs possibly related to study drug, SAEs.
+The above will be summarized as detailed in Section 4.4.1.
+Listing of deaths.
+Full analysis set Proportion of subjects alive and free of respiratory failure at Day 28 and Day 14 (descriptive summary statistics only).
+Full analysis set Proportion of subjects who experienced respiratory failure or died over the course of 28 days.
 Proportion of subjects who required invasive ventilation or ECMO or died over the course of 28 days.